 Walking plays a role in supporting the objectives of many other national and regional strategies and the various activities that fall under these.
-Therefore, a number of other agencies have a role to play in encouraging walking and supporting implementation of the actions in this plan including New Zealand Police, Accident Compensation Corporation (ACC), Sport and Recreation New Zealand (SPARC) and various health sector organisations who have an interest in the wider benefits of walking.
-Schools and workplaces also have an important role in increasing walking trips through participation in the regional travel plan programme.
+Therefore, a number of other agencies in the region have a role to play in encouraging walking and supporting implementation of the actions in this plan.

+New Zealand Police and Accident Compensation Corporation (ACC) have a role in pedestrian safety.
+Schools and workplaces have an important role in increasing walking trips through participation in the regional travel plan programme.